zhendongjia/rebound/doc/modules.rst

 REB_INTEGRATOR_LEAPFROG     Leap frog, second order, symplectic REB_INTEGRATOR_SEI          Symplectic Epicycle Integrator (SEI), mixed variable symplectic integrator for the shearing sheet, second order, Rein & Tremaine 2011
 REB_INTEGRATOR_MERCURIUS    A hybrid integrator very similar to the one found in MERCURY.
 It uses WHFast for long term integrations but switches over smoothly to IAS15 for close encounters.
+REB_INTEGRATOR_MERCURANA    A highly flexible hybrid symplectic integrator with adaptive timestepping.
+This is the recommended integrator for simulations with frequent close encounters.
 ==========================  ============================================